mwgeurts/viewray_fielduniformity/README.md

 When measuring data with IC Profiler, it is assumed that the profiler will be positioned with the electronics pointing toward IEC+Z for a 90 degree gantry angle for 30 seconds of beam on time.
 The Monte Carlo data assumes that a symmetric 27.3 cm x 27.3 cm is delivered through the front of the IC Profiler.
 The IC Profiler data must be saved in Multi-Frame format.

 IC Profiler is a trademark of Sun Nuclear Corporation.
-MATLAB&reg; is a registered trademark of MathWorks Inc.  ViewRay is a trademark of ViewRay Incorporated.
+MATLAB&reg; is a registered trademark of MathWorks Inc.  ViewRay is a registered trademark of ViewRay Incorporated.

 ## Contents